 - symptoms develop before 2 weeks after birth

-- if her aches, and pains and related signs and symptoms don’t subside within 24 hours after antibiotic therapy has been started.
-The antibiotic prescribed antibiotic therapy might not be the one that adequately covers the exact germ causing the infection.
+- if aches, and pains and related signs and symptoms don’t subside within 24 hours after antibiotic therapy has been started; the prescribed antibiotic therapy might not be the one that adequately covers the exact germ causing the infection.

 Know what about continuation of breastfeeding